The Polish Colony in Harbin, Manchuria

 Relations between Poles and Chinese in Harbin

 Natalia Rodziewicz (more about the Harbin Rodziewicz family later in this post) was a schoolteacher in Harbin.
-Natalia and her husband Antoni Rodziewicz, who had been deported to Siberia by the Russians, employed Chinese domestic workers in their household.
+Natalia and her husband, Antoni Rodziewicz, who had been deported to Siberia by the Russians, employed Chinese domestic workers in their household.
 The following describes some Chinese-Polish relations, as written by Aleksandra Ziółkowska-Boehm.

 At one time, Antoni was giving a tour to some visiting inspectors.
 A teenage employee was using a hammer improperly.
 Angrily, one of the inspectors ran up and hit him across the face.
 Then he took off his glove and threw it mockingly at his feet.
 Simply removing his own glove, Antoni Rodziewicz then demonstrated the proper hammer technique to the young worker using just his bare hand.
 He did this with measured calmness.
 The incident caused him lots of problems, including the possibility of losing his job.
 The Chinese workers witnessed the event.
 From that point on, they would obey him, stand by him, and express their thanks and enthusiasm.